axello/AttributedRTF/README.md

 # AttributedRTF
 I believed there was a unicode bug in the export of AttributedString to RTF.
 Turns out I was not exporting AttributedString but String.

-I created this playground to figure out what I am doing wrong.
+I created this playground to figure out what I was doing wrong.
 I figured it out.

 ## What I did wrong
 First of all: I *import* an RTF text into a String, to manipulate certain tags and insert new texts.
 I do this on a String level, to keep the RTF tags intact.
+This worked for all the tags and ASCII text.

 **However**, when I subsequently *export* the string, all the inserted strings with diacritics are not translated into their proper RTF code, because it assumes the string is just a bunch of data.